 3. Do not desire his delicacies, for it is deceitful bread.

 4. Do not labor to be rich; cease from your own understanding!

-5. Do you light upon it with your eyes?
-But it does not last; yea, it makes for itself wings like an eagle and flies into the sky.
+5. Do you light upon it with your eyes, though it does not last?
+Yea, it makes for itself wings like an eagle and flies into the sky.

 6. Do not eat the food of one with an evil eye, and do not desire his delicacies,

-7.for he is like someone who is calculating in his soul.
-“Eat and drink!” he may say to you, but his heart is not with you.
+7.for as he has calculated within himself, so is he.
+“Eat and drink!” he says to you, but his heart is not with you.